opencollective/opencollective-frontend/components/static-pages/hiring.md

 Open Collective is on a mission to help communities around the world be sustainable.
 On Open Collective, groups like open source projects, neighbourhood associations, mutual aid groups and more can collect and spend money transparently, invite collaboration, and help their communities thrive.

-Watch this 2 minute explainer video about what we do and why we are passionate about it:
+Watch this video about what we do and why we are passionate about it:

-<iframe src="https://www.youtube.com/embed/IBU5fSILAe8?wmode=opaque&amp;enablejsapi=1" scrolling="no" width="854" height="480" frameborder="0"></iframe>
+<iframe src="https://www.youtube.com/watch?v=SfHeSpoSHTM" scrolling="no" width="854" height="480" frameborder="0"></iframe>

 Like the movements that we support, we value openness and transparency.
 We strive to create inclusive, respectful and sustainable communities and we're 100% Open Source.
 If you want to know more about us, you can already join our [Slack](https://slack.opencollective.com) and check out the [Open Collective Way](https://docs.opencollective.com/help/about/the-open-collective-way) to learn more about how we operate and what we stand for.